pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes (Updated March 13, 2025)

+- Improved interview prep plan formatting for better readability and professional appearance:
+  - Enhanced the SimpleMarkdown component with comprehensive regex replacements for consistent formatting
+  - Added proper styling for different section types (headers, lists, STAR format, etc.)
+  - Implemented visual hierarchy with borders, background colors, and proper spacing
+  - Improved the PDF export formatting with better styling and layout
+  - Fixed issues with markdown formatting showing through in the rendered output
+  - Added proper container styling with rounded corners and subtle shadows
 - Fixed missing logo.png file by creating a copy from logo-high-res.png to resolve 404 errors
 - Added PDF export functionality to the Interview Prep feature:
   - Created a new InterviewPrepPDF component for rendering the interview prep plan as a PDF